ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 RFC Editor Note:
 Please replace XXXX with the RFC number assigned to this document.

-# Layer 0 Types Overview

-## Layer 0 Types Module Contents
+# Layer 0 Types Module Contents

    This document defines a YANG module for common Layer 0 types, ietf- layer0-types.
 This module is used for WSON and flexi-grid DWDM